-The term Employees applies to all those working for or on behalf of the School/wraparound, full time or part time, in either a paid or voluntary capacity.
-This also includes parents and Governors.
+The term Employees applies to all those working for or on behalf of the School/Wraparound, full time or part time, in either a paid or voluntary capacity.
+This also includes parent volunteers and Governors.

 Child refers to all young people who have not yet reached their 18th birthday.
-On the whole, this will apply to pupils of our School and wraparound; however the policy will extend to visiting children and students from other establishments
+On the whole, this will apply to pupils of our School and Wraparound; however the policy will extend to visiting children and students from other establishments.